Good reasons to have a love hate relationship - title

 versus

-Only rarely do older scientists develop an attitude of ‘wisdom’ that supports younger researchers in their careers and guides them.
+Some older scientists develop an attitude of ‘wisdom’ to support younger researchers in their careers and guide them.

 Science helps us to make moral decisions